 Each data type represents certain kinds of information and not others.
 The correct data type for a column is the one that represents all the data values that are proper for that column but as few as possible of the values that are not proper for it.

 This chapter describes built-in data types.

-For information about the extended data types that Dynamic Server supports, see Chapter 7, "Creating and Using Extended Data Types in Dynamic Server." ◆
+For information about the extended data types that Dynamic Server supports, see Chapter 8, "Creating and Using Extended Data Types in Dynamic Server," on page 8-1.